 David Khourshid is a software engineer for Microsoft, a tech author, and speaker.
 Also a fervent open-source contributor, he is passionate about statecharts and software modeling, reactive animations, innovative user interfaces, and cutting-edge front-end technologies.
 When not behind a computer keyboard, he’s behind a piano keyboard or traveling.

-Katie is a senior software engineer from Sheffield.
+Katie is a senior software engineer from Sheffield working at NPM.
 She loves attending conferences, writing talks and building nifty things with the Web.
 When not at work, you'll most likely find her on a bike in the Peak District National Park.

 If you’re like me, you’ve spent hours staring at Windows 98 screensavers when you were growing up.
 Sadly, screensavers are no more, but we’ve got the power to fix that.
 In this talk, I’ll walk you through how to harness modern technology to revive the dream of the 90s.